 Similar to their 1993 study, Jegadeesh and Titman (2011) again show a pronounced (risk-adjusted) outperformance, especially, of momentum investment strategies in their more recent study.
 The authors see their empirical result as a particularly serious indication against the efficiency of markets and the CAPM.

 With the study by Fama and French (1992) and the three-factor model (Fama and French 1993) derived from it, an empirically based multi-factor model was established that can be regarded as a powerful alternative to the CAPM for explaining stock returns.
 Based on this, Carhart (1997) developed the four-factor model, including the momentum factor, which has been confirmed in many empirical studies as a further explanatory variable of stock returns.
 Fama and French (2015) developed a five-factor model that can explain stock market returns far better than the CAPM (Jegadeesh and Titman 1993 and 2011, Walkshäus, 2019 and supplementary to the “quality factor” Walkshäusl 2020).
 Azevedo et al. 2021 show that, in the meantime, the indicators of sustainability, such as an ESG score, should also be taken into account in explaining stock returns (an extension of the 5-factor model to include the momentum factor is conceivable, see Fama and French 2020).

+Based on the findings of empirical capital market research, research today only accepts successors to the theory of efficient markets.
+Lo's (2017 and 2004) adaptive market thesis describes a capital market with moderate imperfections.
+This is a further development of the efficient market hypothesis, which takes into account the limited information processing capacity of market participants and the heterogeneity of expectation formation.
+The adaptive market hypothesis explains why forecast models for stock returns allow (at least temporarily) for risk-adjusted excess returns.

 Dempsey concludes in his summary of the model assumptions and the empirical results of recent years that the CAPM has completely failed.
 He expects a paradigm shift and sums up as follows: